-In the United States, with a few exceptions, trading on the basis of material, non-public information does not -without more - violate the law.
-This distinguishes the United States from other countries such as the UK, where the laws effectively require that buyer and seller have parity of information.
+In the United States, with a few exceptions, trading on the basis of material, non-public information does not - without more - violate the law.
+This distinguishes the United States from other countries, such as the UK, where the laws effectively require that buyer and seller have parity of information.
 In the U.S., there must be fraud, deceit or some other breach of duty in order for a violation of the federal securities laws to occur.
-For example, the information must have been obtained in breach of a fiduciary duty or a duty of trust and confidence owed to shareholders or the company (where the breach is by an insider of the company) or owed to the source of the information even if the source is not an insider (for example, the duty of confidentiality that an employee owes to his or her employer).
+For example, the information must have been obtained in breach of a fiduciary duty or a duty of trust and confidence owed to shareholders or the company (where the breach is by an insider of the company), or owed to the source of the information even if the source is not an insider (for example, the duty of confidentiality that an employee owes to his or her employer).

-"Classical Theory"
+Classical Theory

-The "classical theory" of insider trading involves a breach of fiduciary duty to the issuer and its shareholders.
+The classical theory of insider trading involves a breach of fiduciary duty to the issuer and its shareholders.
 This situation occurs when a company insider provides material, non-public information to an investor without authorization to do so.
 For example, assume that a vice president for investor relations meets with a personal friend and hints at a down quarter before quarterly earnings have been released, expecting or suspecting that the friend will trade on the information.
 The friend then trades.
 The officer clearly breached his fiduciary duty to his company's shareholders by tipping his friend.

-"Misappropriation Theory"
+Misappropriation Theory

-The "misappropriation theory" is an alternative basis for insider trading claims.
-Under this theory, the duty at issue is owed to the source of the non-public information, even if the source is not the corporation or an insider.
-Thus, no breach of fiduciary duty to the company or its shareholders needs be involved because the person who traded on the information might not have received the information directly or indirectly from a company insider.
-One well-known case involved R. Foster Winans, a Wall Street Journal columnist responsible for the "Heard on the Street" column.
+The "misappropriation" theory is an alternative basis for insider trading claims.
+It is usually applied where the information came from a source other than the company.
+In other words, no breach of fiduciary duty to the company or its shareholders is involved, because the person who traded on the information did not receive the information directly or indirectly from a company insider.
+One well-known case involved, R. Foster Winans, a Wall Street Journal columnist responsible for the "Heard on the Street"

+column.
 As it does today, the column discusses individual public companies, and its contents can impact the price of a stock positively or negatively.
 Mr. Winans leaked information about his articles to a stockbroker and to his roommate prior to publication, and they traded profitably on the news.
 Mr. Winans' defense to insider trading charges was that he may have violated conflict-of-interest policies at The Wall Street Journal, but he had not committed a crime because he had not obtained MNPI from a corporate insider.
 The Court of Appeals for the Second Circuit upheld his conviction on grounds that he had "misappropriated" information belonging to his employer and that the misappropriation was a sufficient basis for his conviction.
-(The court speculated, however, that misappropriation might not have occurred if the Journal itself had traded on the information because the information belonged to the Journal - although the court observed that no self respecting news organization would do such a thing.)
-The Supreme Court affirmed the conviction under the wire-fraud statute and split 4-4 on the securities-law conviction because the Court had not yet developed the misappropriation theory of insider trading.
+(The court speculated, however, that misappropriation might not have occurred if the Journal itself had traded on the information, because the information belonged to the Journal - although the court observed that no selfrespecting news organization would do such a thing.)